Father Dowling Mysteries

-Father Dowling Mysteries (also known as Father Dowling Investigates in the United Kingdom) is an American mystery television series that aired from January 20, 1989 to May 2, 1991.
-Prior to the series, a TV movie aired on November 30, 1987.
-For its first season, the show was on NBC; it moved to ABC for its last two seasons.
+Father Dowling Mysteries, known as Father Dowling Investigates in the United Kingdom, is an American mystery television series first aired from January 20, 1989, to May 2, 1991.
+The series was preceded by the 1987 television movie Fatal Confession.
+NBC aired the first season, while ABC broadcast two additional seasons.

-The show features a Catholic priest, Father Dowling, who solves murders, abductions and other mysteries in his Chicago parish, assisted by a young streetwise nun, Sister Stephanie, in spite of hindrance from the Bishop's representative, Father Prestwick.
+The premise follows Catholic priest Father Dowling, who solves murders, abductions, and other mysteries in his Chicago parish, assisted by young streetwise nun Sister Stephanie, despite hindrance from the Bishop's representative Father Prestwick.

 History

 The show is based upon characters created by Ralph McInerny in a series of mystery novels, but neither the pilot TV movie nor the subsequent regular season episodes are actual adaptations of any of McInerny's stories.
 The show was also heavily influenced by G. K. Chesterton's Father Brown novels.

 The series was developed for television by Dean Hargrove and Joel Steiger, and produced by The Fred Silverman Company and Dean Hargrove Productions in association with Viacom Productions.